How local authorities and health boards should implement the Real Living Wage (RLW).

 1. Purpose

 One of the key pledges in the Welsh Government’s Programme for Government is to pay social care workers in Wales the RLW.
 The RLW is independently calculated by the Resolution Foundation and overseen by the Living Wage Commission in an annual process.
-The Real Living Wage rate for the UK (excluding London) announced in September 2022, is £10.90 per hour.
+Living Wage Foundation have more information on this process and timelines.

-Whilst the guidance supports implementation of the commitment to pay social care workers in Wales the RLW, local authorities and health boards should also take advice, including legal and financial, in addition to this guidance, taking account of local circumstances, employment and market dynamics and engaging with providers in the spirit of Let’s agree to agree’.
+Whilst the guidance supports administration of the commitment to pay social care workers in Wales the RLW, local authorities and health boards should also take advice, including legal and financial, in addition to this guidance, taking account of local circumstances, employment and market dynamics and engaging with providers in the spirit of let’s agree to agree.

 This guidance sets out a set of minimum expectations.
 Local authorities and health boards should not feel constrained by these if they are able to go further in their financial support for social care workers in order to boost retention or sector stability.
 They should however bear in mind the impact on providers who operate across borders.